aheuss59/election-blog2/content/post/2024-09-03-testing-blog-upload/index.md

 And this one the vote margin in those states.

 <img src="{{< blogdown/postref >}}index_files/figure-html/2020 vote margin-1.png" width="672" />
 As we can see in this map, the winning margin in swing states is very close to zero, and those states have very tight and competitive presidential races.
-2020 was a particularly contentious election, with recounts requested in several swing states, several of which also heard cases in court about the election. [with time insert some of the actual counts of ballots that won the election].
+Further, very few states are solid red or blue, which is something that isn't always clear in a simple non-gradient map like the first.
+2020 was a particularly contentious election, with recounts requested in several swing states, several of which also heard cases in court about the election

 ## A Simple Prediction of 2024